 This is the main page of NCTSN concerning Natural Disasters.
 It provides with the most important links under this topic – earthquakes, epidemics, fires, floods, hurricanes, tornadoes, and tsunamis.
 Under each of these pages you will find lots of very useful links and articles as well, with essential description of situations, symptoms, and how-to-cope procedures. - NCTSN 2010

-This highlights quite brief some information that might be beneficial in a disaster – key points concerning phases of disaster, survivors needs, possible reactions and so on. - CDC, 2010
+This highlights quite brief some information that might be beneficial in a disaster – key points concerning phases of disaster, survivors needs, possible reactions and so on. - Centers for disease control and prevention

 Field Manual for Mental Health and Human Service Workers in Major Disasters

 This Field Manual is intended for mental health workers and other human service providers who assist survivors following a disaster.
 This pocket reference provides the basics of disaster mental health, with numerous specific and practical suggestions for humanitarian workers (target group).
 Essential information about disaster survivors' reactions and needs is included.
 "Helping" skills are described with guidance for when to refer for professional assistance.
 Strategies for worker stress prevention and management are presented in the last section. – SAMSHA, 2010